 Avoiding plastic is not synonymous with avoiding coffee.
 I repeat—there’s no need to kick your caffeine habit or dehydrate to avoid plastic.
 Reusable cups and bottles can simultaneously serve as trendy accessories and get you a discount at your fave café.
 Check out KeepCup, Frank Green, JOCO, and S’well bottles.

 2. Ditch the plastic bag when you shop

-The reusable bag should be any ethical fashionista’s best friend!
+The reusable bag should be any ethical fashion lover’s best friend.
 While many supermarkets and grocery stores now encourage shoppers to bring their own bags (or have even banned plastic bags entirely), one of the most common places to forget them is when you’re shopping for clothes.
 A great way to make sure you’re never caught out is to always keep some compact bags tucked in your handbag or pocket.
 For those of you in the US, we recommend Baggu, and in Australia, try Envirosax, or invest in a daily sustainable tote bag that can fit your purchases too.

 3. Reduce plastic in your beauty routine

 Almost every beauty product we use is heavy on plastic, not to mention those pesky microbeads that hide in so many body and face scrubs.
 Thankfully stores like Lush offer a range of plastic-free haircare and skincare, or you can head to your nearest bulk store and see what they have on offer.
 You can also do a quick swap of your cotton swabs to ones made form paper or bamboo, invest in (or DIY) a few fabric makeup removing pads, and consider investing in a safety razor.